-- Children are prepared for home, with clean faces, hands and clothes if required. - The key person always aims to greet parents when they arrive, ensuring that the person who has arrived to collect the child is named on the signing in/out form.
-They hand over the child personally and enter the time of departure in the register. - Only persons aged over 16 years should normally collect children.
-If a parent has no alternative, then this is agreed with the setting manager and a risk assessment completed and signed by the parent.
-In all cases the setting manager will ask the parents to ensure that in future alternative arrangements are made.
-If the parent is under 16 years of age a risk assessment will be completed.
-No child will be collected by anyone who has not reached 14 years of age.
-The risk assessment should take account of factors such as age/vulnerability of child, journey travelled, arrangements upon leaving the setting to go home/elsewhere. - Practitioners verbally exchange information with parents. - If someone other than the key person is with the child at the end of the day, the key person should pass general information to the other staff or write a note for the parents.
+- Children are prepared for home, with clean faces, hands and clothes if required. - A key person always aims to greet parents when they arrive, ensuring that the person who has arrived to collect the child is named on the signing in/out form.
+They hand over the child personally and enter the time of departure in the register. - Only persons aged over 16 years can collect children. - Practitioners verbally exchange information with parents. - If someone other than the key person is with the child at the end of the day, the key person should pass general information to the other staff or write a note for the parents.
 Confidential information should be shared with the setting manager to pass on.